every-breaking-wave/CSE-Labs/README.md

 (Reference: MIT 6.824 Distributed Systems)

-In this lab, you are asked to build a MapReduce framework on top of your Distributed Filesystem implemented in Lab1-3. **Make sure that you can pass all the tests in lab3 before you get start.**
+In this lab, you are asked to build a MapReduce framework on top of your Distributed Filesystem implemented in Lab1-3.

 You will implement a worker process that calls Map and Reduce functions and handles reading and writing files, and a coordinator process that hands out tasks to workers and copes with failed workers.